 Within the breed, there are different generations.
 The cats from a F1 generation have 50% serval’s genes and constitute a crossbreed between a domestic cat and Serval.
 A F2 generation has approximately 30% of serval’s genes and a F3 generation has 15% of serval’s genes.

 Due to the African wild cat’s genes, Savannah has long limbs and slim, elongated body.
 Its measurements depend on its generation and sex – the F1 generation hybrids are usually the biggest ones.
-The big individuals may achieve from 6 to 11 kg, however those, which are the most closely related with serval, may be heavier.
+The big individuals may achieve from 6 to 11 kg, however those, which are the most closely related to the serval, may be heavier.